adityasohoni/Language-Translation/README.md

 # Language-Translation
-This repo contains the code for Seminar paper for the paper titled "From Language Translation to Chatbots and Virtual Assistants:  TheRise of Attention Based Transformer Models".
+This repo contains the code for Seminar Course.
+The paper is titled "From Language Translation to Chatbots and Virtual Assistants:  TheRise of Attention Based Transformer Models".

 This repo is still under development.